jamescooke/blog/content/1611-pip-tools-workflow.rst

 * ``test.in`` compiles to ``test.txt``

-I want the test requirements add to the base requirements **without changing the versions** of the packages compiled for base.
+I want the test requirements added to the base requirements **without changing the versions** of the packages compiled for base.
 Therefore I set ``test.in`` to ``-r`` require the ``base.txt`` compiled requirements: